zeyh/rating-data-processing-tools/README.md

         plot_hist(1d_np_array) - see how often each individual user rates the product / product being rated rating_freq_hist(2d_np_array) - see how many ratings in each rating scale

-* to get a subset of data which only contains all the ratings with users and products appear more than a frequency_threshold number of times: extract_denser(input_file_path, frequency_threshold, output_file_label)
+* **to get a subset of data which only contains all the ratings with users and products appear more than a frequency_threshold number of times**: extract_denser(input_file_path, frequency_threshold, output_file_label)
-    * this function will use all your cpu cores in parallel
+    * *this function will use all your cpu cores in parallel
-    * the progress bar display still have synchronization issues which will show a few repeated bars and remain incomplete even though it is actually complete... so just watch for the majority bars' progress report...
+    * *the progress bar display still have synchronization issues which will show a few repeated bars and remain incomplete even though it is actually complete... so just watch for the majority bars' progress report...
-    * it will automatically save the output file as "dataset/extracted/extracted_#.bin" and "dataset/extracted/extracted_#.csv" (# is the output_file_label you entered), so make sure the "dataset/extracted/" path existed first
+    * *it will automatically save the output file as "dataset/extracted/extracted_#.bin" and "dataset/extracted/extracted_#.csv" (# is the output_file_label you entered), so make sure the "dataset/extracted/" path existed first

-* to check if an integer id list is consecutive or not:
+* **to check if an integer id list is consecutive or not**:
     * check_continous( 1d_np_array)
     * to map a dataset with non-consecutive user/product indeces to be consecutive from 1 to the max distinct user/product length: reordering(2d_np_array)

-* to output a list of non-repeated distinct users/products list: count_distinct(vector<string> users)
+* **to output a list of non-repeated distinct users/products list: count_distinct(vector<string> users)

-* to replace the strings indicating the user/product to be integer IDs: map_to_indices(vector<string> distinct_user_list, vector<string> rating_data, double rating_data_size )
+* **to replace the strings indicating the user/product to be integer IDs: map_to_indices(vector<string> distinct_user_list, vector<string> rating_data, double rating_data_size )